vahidhedayati/termssh/README.md

 I would suggest for vpn to either use -f and have all servers listed in a text file or do something like:

 # termssh.sh -n "vpncon" -r -vp 222 -v windows_host -s "server1 server2 server3 server4"
+or

+# termssh.sh -n "vpncon" -r -vp 222 -v windows_host -s "server[1-4]"

+So long as the pattern match matches exact server convention start/end.
+This would result in the expanded list matching initial input above it

- This way it will do ssh -tt -p $VPN_PORT $VPN_SERVER -c "ssh $current_server" for each host listed.
+This way it will do ssh -tt -p $VPN_PORT $VPN_SERVER -c "ssh $current_server" for each server in the list
- There may still be issues with the check_method call so if nothing has connected edit the script and around line 189 look for and change to:

- querymethod="disabled";

- This should no longer try to validate server existance and thus the input for -s or withing file name must be phyiscal and alive server names
+ querymethod is automatically disabled for vpn connections which in short disable server validation

 ## Normal pattern match using -s to define hosts - must be wrapped - Auto Discovers